 Don’t judge yourself or the thoughts you are having.
-Many people describe thoughts during meditation as rocks in the water — they are there, you encounter them and move on.
+Many people describe thoughts during meditation as rocks in the water — they are there; simply encounter them and move on.

+Make meditation a habit.
 Start by scheduling your two minutes first thing in the morning.
 Put it on your calendar.
 Once you are comfortable with two minutes, try five — then grow your practice.
-Like anything else, there’s always more to learn.
+Small steps can lead to big results.

 Unlock the Benefits of Meditation by Shifting Your Perspective